tpall/singularity-rstudio/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nickjer/singularity-rstudio.
+Bug reports and pull requests are welcome on GitHub to https://github.com/nickjer/singularity-rstudio.

 ## License